Bipshark/computahsecuhritu/README.md

 ## Clark-Wilson model
 Ensures integrity

-* Authentication: identity of all users must be properly authenticated.
-* Audit: modifications should be logged to record every program executed and by whom, in a way that cannot be subverted.
+### 2 Central Principles
 * Well-formed transactions: users manipulate data only in constrained ways.
 Only legitimate accesses are allowed.
 * Separation of duty: the system associates with each user a valid set of programs they can run and prevents unauthorized modifications, thus preserving integrity and consistency with the real world.

-#### Lee, Nash och Poland
+(Introduced by Lee, Nash & Poland)

-Separation of duty - prevent abuse that can arise when the same person performs too many related actions.
+### Principal Components
+* __Constrained Data Items (CDI)__ Objects that are subject to strict integrity controls
+* __Unconstrained Data Items (UDI)__ Unchecked data items
+* __Integrity Verification Procedures (IVPs)__ Assures that all CDIs conform to some application-specific model of integrity & consistency.
+* __Transformation Procedures (TPs)__ System transactions that change the set of CDIs from one state to another.

+- Enforces integrity by means of **certification-** & **enforcement-rules** on TPs

+* Authentication: identity of all users must be properly authenticated.
+* Audit: modifications should be logged to record every program executed and by whom, in a way that cannot be subverted.

 ## Chinese Wall policy
 Prevent flow of information between companies that may have conflicting interests, eg. competing.